junxit/us-congress-bills-113/metadata.md

 - 2013-07-16 — Placed on the Union Calendar, Calendar No. 109.
 - 2013-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-151.
 - 2013-07-16 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-151.
+- 2013-07-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.